donovanglover/nix-config/help/git.md

 2. Change to the branch that you want to update (usually master): `git checkout master`
 3. Rewrite that branch (usually master) with the changes upstream: `git rebase upstream/master`

-If a lot of people have forked your reposiory, then it may be better to use `git merge upstream/master` instead.
+If a lot of people have forked your repository, then it may be better to use `git merge upstream/master` instead.
 This avoids rewriting history, but at the cost of clean pull requests.

 It may be necessary to force push your changes with `git push -f origin <branch>` (usually master).